esther-ff/evm/theres-lang/scoping-idea.md

 path: [#0, #1, #2, #1, #0]

 We are in scope #0
-so we enter the function body and start another scope of #1 Then, we hit a block so we create a scope (#2) with an anchor of #1 we save that scope #2 has a definition `b` and exit nothing further for us to care about so we exit.
+so we enter the function body and start another scope (#1).
+Then, we hit a block so we create another scope (#2) with an anchor set to #1 we save that scope #2 has a definition `b` and since there is nothing further for us to care about, we exit that scope.

-In the second phase of resolution, we take the path and set our scopes following the path disregarding the actual flow, which should be the same
+In the second phase of resolution, we take the path and set our scopes following the path disregarding the actual flow, which will be the same

-path: [#0, #1, #2, #1, #0]
+Recorded path: `[#0, #1, #2, #1, #0]`
-Start of the path at scope #0, so index: 0
+Index starts at `0` since we start from the top scope of `#0`

 ```rs
 fn function() -> i32 {